sungnga/instagram-clone-app/README.md

     - From useForm hook, we get back the formState object.
 This object contains information about the form state, such as dirty, isSubmitted, touched, isSubmitting, submitCount, and isValid
     - We'll use `!formState.isValid` and `formState.isSubmitting` to disable the Sign Up button
   - Lastly, we want to give a visual feedback to the user when they interact with the input fields by showing either a valid or invalid icon
     - For each TextField elements, add the InputProps property and specify, as an object, the endAdornment of either an errorIcon or a validIcon.
+Use a ternary operator to display one over the other.
 We can check for the error in the `errors` object from useForm() hook.
 For example, to check for an error in the email input field, use `errors.email`, etc
     - We can use the Material UI icons
 - **Implement the form submit functionality:**
   - Make the onSubmit function as an async function